-The client will benefit both from the skills that FCL has built up working in similar industries elsewhere and from the R&D work FCL
+The client will benefit both from the skills that FCL has built up working in similar industries elsewhere and from the continuous R&D work FCL

 or project managers works directly with FCL's representative to ensure that the best possible support is given.
 FCL will work with him/her to ensure that everything required is transferred, hardware demonstrated, questioned answered and all documents supplied.

 How can I be sure of confidentiality?

 FCL respects the clients' proprietary work and always assumes the highest level of confidentiality.
 It will never release any of this information elsewhere without the explicit and unambiguous written permission from the owner.
 FCL is happy to sign any reasonably worded confidentiality, non-disclosure or similar agreement with the client.

 To continuously and consistently deliver the highest possible professional service.